 L. Brent Bozell III is the president of the Media Research Center.
-To find out more about Brent Bozell III, and read features by other Creators Syndicate writers and cartoonists, visit the Creators Syndicate Web page at www.creators.com.
+Tim Graham is director of media analysis at the Media Research Center and executive editor of the blog NewsBusters.org.
+To find out more about Brent Bozell III and Tim Graham, and read features by other Creators Syndicate writers and cartoonists, visit the Creators Syndicate Web page at www.creators.com.

 COPYRIGHT 2015 CREATORS.COM